If you are looking for a Nara Day Trip Itinerary from Osaka or Kyoto, then you have come to the right place!

 Here are some of the best accommodation options in Nara (based on TripAdvisor reviews):

-Nestled in the heart of Nara town, Asukasou Hotel offers a comfortable and authentic ryokan experience.
-With close proximity to Todaiji, Kasugataisha, and Nara Deer Park, guests can easily explore the city’s most famous landmarks.
-The hotel is conveniently located just a 10-minute walk from Kintetsu Nara Station, making it easily accessible for travelers.
+- Asukasou Hotel – located in the heart of Nara town, this hotel offers a comfortable and authentic ryokan experience.
+It also is conveniently located just a 10-minute walk from Kintetsu Nara Station, making it easily accessible for travelers.

-Mikasa Ryokan, located just a short 10-minute drive from Kintetsu Nara Train Station, offers a complimentary shuttle service for its guests.
-This traditional Japanese inn features not one but two soothing bathhouses for guests to unwind in: Tempyo no Yu and Komyo no Yu.
-These artificial spas use the mineral “komeiseki”, which is known for its therapeutic and rejuvenating effects.
+- Mikasa Ryokan – located just a short 10-minute drive from Kintetsu Nara Train Station, offers a complimentary shuttle service for its guests.
+This traditional Japanese inn features not one but two artificial spas for guests to unwind in.

-Kasuga Hotel is a charming property situated just a stone’s throw away from Kintetsu-Nara Station, offering easy access to the city’s major attractions.
-For those arriving by train, the JR Nara Train Station is just a short 5-minute taxi ride away.
-Kofuku-ji Temple is also within easy walking distance, just 5 minutes away.
-The hotel boasts a range of amenities such as beautiful hot public baths and traditional Japanese cuisine.
+- Kasuga Hotel – located just a stone’s throw away from Kintetsu-Nara Station, offering easy access to the city’s major attractions.
+The hotel boasts a range of amenities such as beautiful public baths and traditional Japanese cuisine.

 If you’re planning a 7-day Japan trip, including Osaka, Kyoto and Tokyo, a day trip to Nara is still doable.